AmisDEX/decentrex/index.md

 - Specify the amount in wei - 1 ETH = 1000000000000000000 wei, for tokens specify the token smart contract address and token amount.
 - Select your Ethereum account private keys and click the "WRITE" button to perform smart contract function.
 You can adjust gas price before performing any smart contract function.
 - All other etherdelta instructions should work too.

+# OPTION2
+If OPTION1 does not fit your need you can choose to follow the OPTION2 method:
+Alternatively use the Decentrex GUI here => [https://amisolution.github.io/amis-decentrex](https://amisolution.github.io/amis-decentrex)